How can we participate in the life and dynamism of our regions?

 Fnac, now the number one bookseller, number one record store and number one ticketing company for shows in France, works to promote authors and books through the organization of cultural awards, which have become highlights of the literary year.

-— the Prix Goncourt des Lycéens: created by Fnac and the French Ministry of Education in 1988, this prize allows secondary school classes to elect a winner from among the authors in the Goncourt selection.
-This one-of-a-kind event brought together 14 literary nominees and 2,000 high school students.
+- The Prix Goncourt des Lycéens: created by Fnac and the French Ministry of Education in 1988, this prize allows secondary school classes to elect a winner from among the authors in the Goncourt selection.
+In 2022, this one-of-a-kind event brought together 15 literary nominees and 2,000 high school students.

 In fall 2021, the Group launched L’Éclaireur Fnac, a new recommendations website that demystifies the latest developments and social issues in the entertainment and tech world to navigate internet users toward a more informed choice.